-As a part of a general healthy diet brown rice contains some very impressive nutrition profile and benefits:
+As a part of a generally healthy diet brown rice contains some very impressive nutrition profile and benefits:

 Brown rice is considered a low “glycemic index” food.
 The glycemic index (GI) refers to how quickly and how much a food raises a person’s blood sugar after eating, according to HSPH.
 Low-GI foods have a rating of 55 or less; the average GI for brown rice is 55.
 White rice has an average GI of 64, making it a medium-GI food.
 Previous research has shown a link between a high-GI diet and type 2 diabetes.